tconbeer/sqlfmt/README.md

 ### Getting Started

 #### Other prerequisites
-**sqlfmt is an alpha product** and will not always produce the formatted output you might want.
-It might even break your SQL syntax.
+**sqlfmt will not always produce the formatted output you might want.** It might even break your SQL syntax.
 It is **highly recommended** to only run sqlfmt on files in a version control system (like git), so that it is easy for you to revert any changes made by sqlfmt.
 On your first run, be sure to make a commit before running sqlfmt.

+There are certain situations where sqlfmt can be considered to be in Beta, or even more mature than that.
+Those are:

+1. Using sqlfmt to format select statements for one of the major dialects (PostgresSQL, MySQL, Snowflake, BQ, Redshift).

+1. Using sqlfmt to format a dbt project (which may also include jinja and some minimal DDL/DML, like grants, create function, etc.) for one of the major dialects.

+However, there are other use cases where sqlfmt is very much alpha:

+1. Formatting some less widely used dialects, like SQLServer.

+1. Formatting other DDL (create table, insert, etc.) (sqlfmt attempts to be no-op on these statements as much as possible).

+In these domains sqlfmt is nowhere near "feature complete" and caution is highly advised.

 #### Using sqlfmt
 To list commands and options: